HowardZheni/eHRAF_Misfortune_NLP/README.md

 <br>CAUSE:  0.812
 <br>ACTION: 0.733
 <br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/Hraf_Multilabel_K-foldsCrossValDemo"> here! </a>

+## Multiple Label 1/13/2024
+Due to our original dataset being heavily biased, we searched via our eHRAF scraper various subjects that are still interesting to us but are not directly biased towards misfortune.
+Additionally, we changed the run #1 (Sickness only dataset) by replacing “Jealousy Evil Eye” to “Other” in order to not only have the missing “other” category which was missed, but to also match with run #2 (Sickness plus Non-sickness  dataset) columns.
+Additionally, “evil eye” was not a common coding to begin with.
+We trained with 4340 passages via a kfold of 5.
+F1 micro score of 1085 passages not used for training was .865.
+<br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/Hraf_Multilabel_K-foldsCrossValDemo"> here! </a>

+## Multiple Label  Additional training 4/02/2024
+Additional training added to model via adding more passages to present model rather than starting from scratch.
+We trained with 7277 passages via a kfold of 5.
+F1 micro score of 1085 passages not used for training was .851.
+<br>EVENT: 0.907
+<br>CAUSE: 0.822
+<br>ACTION: 0.805
+<br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/Hraf_Multilabel_K-foldsCrossValDemo"> here! </a>